cesar-rocha/10-lesson/README.md

 Continuing with the statistical example above, calculating a regression coefficient may be an authentic task for someone who already knows enough statistics to understand what such coefficients are good for.
-If the intended learners are not yet that experienced (which you will know from your personas), this exercise could be extended to have them make some sort of judgment based on the coefficient in order to answer the deeper question, "Why bother?"
+If the intended learners are not yet that experienced, this exercise could be extended to have them make some sort of judgment based on the regression coefficients to exercise higher-order thinking.

 ## 4. Write Formative Assessments for Pacing, Design, Preparation, and Reinforcement